Jyotikakunder/Expense-Tracker/README.md

 # Expense-Tracker
-Beginner-friendly expense tracker built with python and JSON presistence
+A simplePython command-line expense tracker using JSON storage.

+##Features
+-Add expenses
+-View all expenses
+-Input Validation using try-except
+-JSON file storage

+##Technologies Used
+-Python
+-JSON

+##How to Run
+'''bash
+python expense_trtacker.py